 Electrolyte disorders — Rhabdomyolysis has been associated with a variety of electrolyte disorders, particularly hypokalemia [75,76] and hypophosphatemia [77,78].
 The latter association is most often seen in alcoholic patients and those receiving hyperalimentation without phosphate supplementation .
 Cases associated with hyperosmolality due to diabetic ketoacidosis or nonketotic hyperglycemia have also been described, and hypophosphatemia may contribute to the risk of rhabdomyolysis in some of these patients [79-81].
-(See "Clinical manifestations and treatment of hypokalemia", section on 'Severe muscle weakness or rhabdomyolysis' and "Signs and symptoms of hypophosphatemia", section on 'Skeletal and smooth muscle' and "Diabetic ketoacidosis and hyperosmolar hyperglycemic state in adults: Treatment", section on 'Phosphate depletion'.)
+(See "Clinical manifestations and treatment of hypokalemia in adults", section on 'Severe muscle weakness or rhabdomyolysis' and "Signs and symptoms of hypophosphatemia", section on 'Skeletal and smooth muscle' and "Diabetic ketoacidosis and hyperosmolar hyperglycemic state in adults: Treatment", section on 'Phosphate depletion'.)

 Potassium release from muscle cells during exercise normally mediates vasodilation and the appropriately increased blood flow to muscles.
 Decreased potassium release due to profound hypokalemia (serum potassium less than 2.5 mEq/L) may promote the development of rhabdomyolysis by decreasing blood flow to muscles in response to exertion.